John Landy: Honours and awards

 In 1949 and 1950, Landy played Australian rules football for Dookie College when he was at the University of Melbourne's Dookie College campus and won the 1950 Central Goulburn Valley Football League's best and fairest award.

 In 1955, Landy was made a Member of the Order of the British Empire (MBE) for services to amateur athletics in Australia, was awarded the Australian Sports Medal in 2000, and in 2001 was awarded the Centenary Medal, made a Companion of the Order of Australia (AC), and a Knight of Grace of the Most Venerable Order of the Hospital of St John of Jerusalem.
 In 2006 he was appointed a Commander of the Royal Victorian Order (CVO) during the Queen's visit to Australia.
 Landy was inducted into the Sport Australia Hall of Fame in 1985.

 Over the years, Landy was awarded honorary degrees, the first being a Doctor of Laws from the University of Victoria in 1994 then, in 1997, a Doctor of Rural Science from the University of New England, followed by a Doctor of Laws from the University of Melbourne in 2003, and Doctor of Laws from Deakin University in 2009.

 On 12 July 2008, Landy was the guest speaker at his club's centenary dinner held in North Geelong.
 He had been a life member of the Geelong Guild Athletic Club since April 1958.
 Named after Landy, Landy Field in South Geelong is the Geelong region's major athletic facility.
 East Doncaster Secondary College has a VCE centre dedicated in Landy's honour.
 Central Park, in Malvern East, Melbourne, has a sports oval dedicated to Landy with a plaque which reads in part "Named in honour of John Landy, resident of Central Park Road, who used this oval for his training."

 In media

-In the 1988 television miniseries The Four Minute Mile, detailing the rivalry between Landy and Roger Bannister, Landy was portrayed by actor Nique Needles.
+In the 1988 television miniseries The Four Minute Mile, detailing the rivalry between Landy and Sir Roger Bannister, Landy was portrayed by actor Nique Needles and Bannister was portrayed by actor Richard Huw.